What is the National Allergy Council?

 The National Allergy Council is a progression of the National Allergy Strategy and remains a partnership between the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA), working in consultation with key stakeholder organisations.

-The National Allergy Strategy Steering Committee Co-chairs are Dr Preeti Joshi (representing ASCIA) and Maria Said (representing A&AA).
+The National Allergy Council has two Co-chairs Dr Preeti Joshi (representing ASCIA) and Maria Said AM (representing A&AA) who are also Directors and two additional Directors, Dr Melanie Wong (representing ASCIA) and Ms Kezia Adams (representing A&AA).

-Allergic diseases have become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades, contributing to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic diseases and their carers.
-Currently affecting more than 4 million Australians, the rapid and continuing rise of allergic diseases is therefore a serious public health issue that requires action by all levels of government and the community.
+Allergic disease has become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades, contributing to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic disease and their carers.
+Currently affecting more than 4 million Australians, the rapid and continuing rise of allergic disease is therefore a serious public health issue that requires action by all levels of government and the community.

-To address these issues, the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA), as the leading medical and patient organisations for allergy in Australia, have developed the first National Allergy Strategy for Australia, in collaboration with other stakeholder organisations.
-An important guiding principle is to be patient and consumer focused, and this is reflected in the Mission of the National Allergy Strategy:
+To address these issues, in 2014-2015, the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA), as the leading medical and patient organisations for allergy in Australia, developed and launched the first National Allergy Strategy for Australia, in collaboration with other stakeholder organisations.
+An important guiding principle is that the National Allergy Strategy remains patient and consumer focused.
+This is reflected in the Mission of the National Allergy Strategy: